-The honor stand is open now through mid-Oct.
+The honor stand is open now through Tues, Oct 7.

 This is the ideal time for planting native perennials to get them set for the winter.
 Plants will die back above ground, but underneath they will continue establishing and growing roots all winter.